Rima Nakhle: Early life and career

 Nakhle was born in Sydney, New South Wales, Australia, to parents of Lebanese origin.
 She attended Western Sydney University and completed a law degree.
 She is an enrolled barrister and solicitor.
 She moved to New Zealand in 2012, after marrying her husband Roger Nakhle.
 His parents are also of Lebanese descent, and lived in the suburb of The Gardens, which is now part of the Takanini electorate.
+Roger Nakhle's mother Henriette is the Honorary Consul of Lebanon to New Zealand and a QSM holder while their family was once listed on the NBR richlist with an estimated fortune of $200m.
 In 2014, Nakhle was admitted to the bar in New Zealand.

 Nakhle was the executive manager of Te Mahia Community Village, a transitional and emergency housing service converted from a former camping ground owned by her husband's family.
 The camping ground was reportedly a centre of homeless activity prior to its formal conversion; when Nakhle moved to New Zealand, she applied for permission to officially convert it to a "community village".
 Her proposal originally faced pushback, with government officials concerned the area would turn into a locus of antisocial behaviour.
 Nakhle stated in 2020 that Ministry of Social Development considered Te Mahia "the poster boy for community villages".
 She also established Te Mahia Community Village Trust, which provided sport, education and social activities for up to 300 village members.